With innovative programs and personalized service, Graduate Career Services (GCS) partners with you to help you achieve your career goals.

 Global Business Experience

 Global Business Experience courses feature a 10-day trip abroad offered during the semester break.
 Through company visits and meetings with business and government officials, graduate students expand their understanding of doing business in China, Turkey, Germany and other countries.

 Research Assistantship Program

-Candidates for the MS in Human Factors in Information Design who are accepted to the Research Assistantship program work on client projects in the Design and Usability Center.
+Candidates for the Masters in Human Factors in Information Design who are accepted to the Research Assistantship program work on client projects in the Design and Usability Center.
 Students collaborate with the center’s team of user experience professionals.